-- 6.2 6.2 Twohree substantial developments are planned: - Toton Strategic Location for Growth, including potentially a new railway station and transport interchange to the west. - East Midlands Hub Station[B1] - Chetwynd Barracks.
+6.2 Two substantial developments are planned:

+- Toton Strategic Location for Growth, including potentially a new railway station and transport interchange to the west. - Chetwynd Barracks.

 These initiatives will result in the Area absorbing a significant increase in new dwellings.
 We expect to see up to circa 4,500 new homes over the next 20 years with a concomitant increase in residents.
-This is from a baseline of 6,700 homes in 20116,753 in 2021.
+This is from a baseline of 6,753 in 2021.

-6.3 On its own tThis increase will puts pressure on the local infrastructures: roads, water, power, communications, green space, schools, healthcare, etc. At the same time the Hub Station will result in large numbers of commuters transitioning through the area to travel to work and other activities, increasing the pressure on the road network still further.
-[B2]
+6.3 This increase will put pressure on the local infrastructures: roads, water, power, communications, green space, schools, healthcare, etc.